akaihola/darker/README.rst

      -l LINE_LENGTH, --line-length LINE_LENGTH
                            How many characters per line to allow [default: 88]

+     --diff                Don't write the files back, just output a diff for each file on stdout

 *New in version 1.0.0:* The ``-c``, ``-S`` and ``-l`` command line options.

 *New in version 1.0.0:* isort_ is configured with ``-c`` and ``-l``, too.

 *New in version 1.1.0:* The ``--check`` command line option.

+*New in version 1.1.0:* The ``--diff`` command line option.

 .. _Black documentation about pyproject.toml: https://black.readthedocs.io/en/stable/pyproject_toml.html
 .. _isort documentation about config files: https://timothycrosley.github.io/isort/docs/configuration/config_files/